 Spanish is a great language that will take you to some amazing places.
 (Source: pixabay.com)

-Furthermore, there are so many Spanish-speaking markets working closely with the US.
+Furthermore, there are so many Spanish-speaking markets working closely with the western world.
 After China and Canada, Mexico is the USA’s third most popular export partner.
 Over 80% of Mexico’s exports are to the US, too.

 As you can see, speaking Spanish could open a whole world to you.
 Spanish isn’t just for speaking to the Spanish, after all.
 When it comes to learning a new language, Spanish is one of the most popular.